 Although tax liens are not dischargeable after the bankruptcy, there are other options you may consider in dealing with tax liens.
 In a Chapter 7 case, the IRS may voluntarily release liens after a bankruptcy discharge if the taxes are dischargeable and you have substantial nonexempt property to which the lien can attach.
 However, you may need to request the release of the lien.
 In other cases, you may make the IRS an offer-in-compromise which will result in the settlement of the tax lien for less than the amount owed.

-Bankruptcy can be an effective tool in dealing with your tax debt.
-But it is not easy to determine which taxes can be discharged at any point.
-To discharge your tax debt, your income must have been due at least three years before you file for bankruptcy, you must have filed a tax return for the tax debt at least two years before filing for bankruptcy, and the tax must have been assessed by the IRS at least 240 days before you file for bankruptcy.
+To discharge your tax debt, your income must have been due at least three years before you file for bankruptcy, you must have filed a tax return for the tax debt at least two (2) years before filing for bankruptcy, and the tax must have been assessed by the IRS at least 240 days before you file for bankruptcy.
 In other words, timing is more than essential: it is everything.
 On top of that, you must not have committed fraud or willful evasion.
 So, if you want to discharge your tax debt by filing for bankruptcy, be sure to obtain an advice and support of a bankruptcy attorney and prevent any costly and irreversible mistakes.